drphilmarshall/GalaxyCraft/README.md

 galaxy from the zoo, and make an *artist's impression* of it using a standard toolkit of simply parametrized but very realistic components: bulges, disks, spiral rms, dust, and so on.
-When the lovingly crafted model looks right, then the parameters of that model *already constitute a measurement* of new parameters; collecting many such measurements from a crowd of craftspeople might lead to a meaningful posterior PDF for the parameters.
-A better approach would be to enable automated posterior maximization and exploration intialized with a crafted model, via a big red "optimize" button.
+When the lovingly crafted model looks right, then the parameters of that model will *already constitute a measurement* of the new parameters.
+Collecting many such measurements from a small crowd of galaxy craftspeople should improve the accuracy and enable uncertainties to be estimated.
+A better approach would be to enable automated likelihood maximization and exploration *initialized with a crafted model*, via some sort of big red "optimize" button.

 ### [Demo](http://drphilmarshall.github.io/GalaxyCraft/)